Is Your Fitness Focus All Wrong?

 Keeping your goals appropriate, and based in reality, will help you to feel more motivated to achieve them.
 What’s the point in wanting to look like someone in an Oscars outfit if you’re never going to be on the red carpet?

 Your health and fitness plans should reflect what you really want out of life.
-Noticing how your current health inhibits or enhances the quality of your life and your plans and goals is the only measure of true importance.http://www.wiseism.com/fitness-focus-wrong/http://www.wiseism.com/wp-content/uploads/Fitness-goals.jpghttp://www.wiseism.com/wp-content/uploads/Fitness-goals-300x299.jpgWise Bodyfitness,goals,health,healthy body,healthy eating,life,losing weight,motivation,personal fitness,weight lossThere are always a million excuses you can make about why you're not looking after your body or paying more attention to your health.
+Noticing how your current health inhibits or enhances the quality of your life and your plans and goals is the only measure of true importance.https://www.wiseism.com/fitness-focus-wrong/https://www.wiseism.com/wp-content/uploads/Fitness-goals.jpghttps://www.wiseism.com/wp-content/uploads/Fitness-goals-300x299.jpgWise Bodyfitness,goals,health,healthy body,healthy eating,life,losing weight,motivation,personal fitness,weight lossThere are always a million excuses you can make about why you're not looking after your body or paying more attention to your health.
 There's a lack of time, a lack of motivation, and a general unwillingness to change to a healthier, more wholesome lifestyle.
 After all, broccoli is not...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also a therapist,, coach, freelance writer, author, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism